jentery/engl425/index.md

 All the [prompts](#prompts) are included in this outline, and due dates are provided in the [schedule](#schedule).
 Please submit each of your responses via Brightspace.
 (See submission links in the [schedule](#schedule).)
 We cannot accept submissions by email.

 Please note that each prompt affords two ways to respond.
 You should pick *one* of the two and consider your audience (mentioned in the prompt) as you respond.
-Not all of the responses are essays.
+Not all of the responses are academic essays.